BizTalk Server to Azure Integration Services: How do we migrate Dynamic Ports?

 These Logic Apps will have:

-• And based on the operation we will define, we will perform the corresponding SQL operation.
+• Based on the operation we define, we will perform the corresponding SQL operation.

 Of course, each Logic App is configured with a different SQL Server database, but they will implement the same business logic.

-Now that we have our “SQL Server custom connector” or “SQL Server ports,” we need to create the main process to use them dynamically based on the context of the message.
+Now that we have our “SQL Server custom connector” or “SQL Server ports,” we need to create the main process to use them dynamically based on the message context.

 I call this process LA-ProcessOrderRequests-POC.
 Now, knowing that: